DogLooksGood/mcss/README.md

 # Target
 - Design to use with hiccup style library, e.g. reagent.
 - Seamless dynamic style supported by CSS variables.
-- Generating CSS by macro, nearly zero runtime cost.
+- Generating CSS by macro, as less runtime as possible.
+- Shorten CSS names in production build.
+- Use dead code elimination to remove unused atomic styles.

 # Usage
 ## Basic Setup